 Every year on December 1st since 1988, World AIDS day is celebrated successfully to spread awareness about the global spread of AIDS and the methods by which one can prevent the transmission of this forsaken disease.

 People all over the world are educated on this day in a hope to prevent and eradicate this disease once and for all.
 The need for this day arises owing to the fact that over 40 million people worldwide have lost their lives to this disease which has no cure and thus requires to be prevented since once the infection has been transmitted, one or the other complications.
-Active new research has lead to the development of new medication – antiretroviral therapy has lead to decrease in death rate, however.
+Active new research has lead to the development of new medication – antiretroviral therapy has lead to a decrease in death rate, however.

 What is AIDS?